wargabasdat/Seleksi-2022-Tugas-1/README.md

 ## Spesification
-These are some `Python` libraries and tools required to run this program.
+These are some `Python` libraries and tools required to run the scraper program.
 ### Libraries
 - #### Jupyter Notebook
   To make the code easier to write and maintain, Jupyter Notebook is used.
 The scraper file is stored in `.ipynb` format.